What is a summary cause?

 Act of Sederunt (Summary Cause Rules) 2002

 Frequently asked questions related to summary cause can be accessed in the Frequently Asked Questions section.

 If you would like further information on the summary cause procedure, please contact your local sheriff court.
 If you plan to visit the court to get further guidance or information it would be helpful to contact the court in advance to arrange a suitable time to do this, for example outwith busy court times.
 It would also be helpful to mention whether you have any special access or communication support needs.

 Citizens Advice Bureau can also assist you, you can find contact details for your local office on the Citizens Advice Bureau website.

-Advice for homeowners and advisers to prevent repossessions in Scotland.
+Some useful information for homeowners and advisers on repossessions in Scotland is also available on the Keeping Your Home website.
 It is produced by the Scottish Legal Aid Board in association with Shelter Scotland.

 - Advice for homeowners section helps you as a homeowner to identify the appropriate course of action to be taken at any stage of a possible repossession: from first arrears to court action and resolution of the problem.

 - Advice for advisers section provides support to advisers dealing with repossessions in Scotland under The Home Owner and Debtor Protection (Scotland) Act 2010.
 The Act came into force on the 30th September 2010, bringing in major changes to the law on mortgage repossessions.
 On these pages you can get advice on changes in the law and how it might affect you.